Versoblanco/kleinigkeiten/README.md

 ## About

 *Small Task* is a repository for quick code and texts like:
-1. Easy tasks functions built from scratch, most of which are already performed by built-in functions.
+1. Easy and short solutions built from scratch, most of which are already performed by built-in functions.
 2. Supposedly typical job interview questions.
 3. Small challenges or *katas*.
+Just for fun.
 4. Patches of code that, for reasons only revealed to a previous me-version, I wanted to keep.

 If a task grows big enough I move it to their own project.